pankajupadhyay29/api-mocker/ReadMe.md

 # Simple API mocking tool

 This tool helps developers to continue their task independently of API availability.
-Developer just need to route all there API request through this tool and it will cache the response and return mocked response in case of errors.
+The developer just needs to route all their API request through this tool and it will cache the response and return mocked response in case of errors.

 ### Uses